theacodes/kicanvas/docs/docs/embedding.md

-# \<kicanvas-embed\>: The KiCanvas embedded viewer element
+# <kicanvas-embed\>: The KiCanvas embedded viewer element

-> ![IMPORTANT]
+!!! warning "Work in progress"

-> **None of this is functional**.
-This is a proposed API to get feedback from users before implementation begins.
-The format is modeled after MDN's [HTML elements reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
+    This is a proposed API with an incomplete implementation.
+Everything here is subject to change and you should be cautious if using it on your own web page.

 The `<kicanvas-embed>` HTML element embeds one or more KiCAD documents onto the page: